Netflix in Canada is a godsend for streaming enthusiasts, with thousands of TV shows and movie titles available.

-The 2 Best VPNs That Unblock American Netflix in Canada:
+The 2 Best VPNs That Unblock US Netflix in Canada:

-So, which VPN out there deliver fast speeds and uses advanced obfuscation technology to stay hidden to the eyes of Netflix?
+So, which VPNs out there deliver fast speeds and uses advanced obfuscation technology to stay hidden to the eyes of Netflix?

 I’ll present two options here, so you can pick one according to your budget.